vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 In both cases, the shortcut successfully opens the correct aggregate Contact.

-> For more info on linking/unlinking, read [Link unlink Contacts](./../other/link-unlink-contacts.md).
+> ℹ️ For more info on linking/unlinking, read [Link unlink Contacts](./../other/link-unlink-contacts.md).

 ------------------------

 ## Developer notes (or for advanced users)

-> The following section are note from developers of this library for other developers.
+> ℹ️ The following section are note from developers of this library for other developers.
 It is copied
 > from the [DEV_NOTES](./../dev-notes.md).
 You may still read the following as a consumer of the library
 > in case you need deeper insight.